angular-wizard/angular-wizard/README.md

 ## Wizard Step Validation
 The wzStep directive has the following options as attributes:
 * **canexit**: Here you can reference a function from your controller.
 If this attribute is listed the funtion must return true in order for the wizard to move to the next step.
+Promises are supported but must resolve with a thruthy value.
 If it is ommitted no validation will be required.
 * **canenter**: Here you can reference a function from your controller.
 If this attribute is listed the funtion must return true in order for the wizard to move into this step.
+Promises are supported but must resolve with a thruthy value.
 If it is ommitted no validation will be required.

  **Example**